eunomia-bpf/bpf-developer-tutorial/src/38-btf-uprobe/README_en.md

            <...>-25809   [001] ...11 27828.314224: bpf_trace_printk: add_test(&d) 1 + 2 = 3
 ```

 The result is different, because the struct `data` is different in the two versions.
-The eBPF program can't be compatible with different versions of the userspace program.
+The eBPF program can't be compatible with different versions of the userspace program, so we cannot get the correct information.

 ## Use BTF for userspace program